Lam Chiu Ying: Conservation

-Lam had been a sceptic of man-made climate change until 2001, when he read the Third Assessment Report on global warming from IPCC publishings.
+Lam had been dismissive of man-made climate change until 2001, when he read the Third Assessment Report on global warming from IPCC publishings.
 In 2009, Lam, along with noted singer and environmental activist Lowell Lo, hosted '救亡16度', a documentary about global warming, for RoadShow.
 Since retirement, Lam has given talks about the climate.
 As of August 2010, Lam has given 130 talks and 40 interviews.

 In 2013, Lam spoke out strongly against proposals to use country park land for housing.

 Lam also advocates against the use of air conditioners, due to their high electricity usage and release of chemicals into the environment, both of which contribute to global warming.
 According to Lam in 2022, he has "not switched on the air-conditioner [for himself] for something like 10 years."
 Lam instead promotes the use of USB-charging fans, which Lam says can increase airflow to replace or supplement the use of an air conditioner, while using less electricity.